- Do you sell directly to schools or booster clubs?

 - Sometimes, Corps Design will deliver.
 This is usually cheaper than freight and has the added benefit of having your carts and props mostly assembled.
 This is entirely dependent on scheduling availability.

-Do you have to pump up the casters?
+Do you have to pump up the casters? (and more info about casters!)

 No, we do not normally offer pnuematic (air-filled) casters, but keep reading.
 We commonly use the following types of casters: